 - 6 tablespoons white sugar

-- 1 1/3 cups plus 2 tablespoons whole wheat cake and pastry flour, divided
+- 1 ⅓ cups whole wheat cake and pastry flour or all-purpose flour

 - 5 tablespoons coconut oil